codingnninja/koras/README.md

 ## Why Koras?

-- Use JSX-like syntax anywhere JavaScript runs — browser, server, or worker
+- Use JSX-like syntax anywhere JavaScript runs — browsers, servers, or workers
 - Run components synchronously or asynchronously
 - No compilation step required
 - No virtual DOM diffing